This post may contain affiliate links and I earn a small commission from qualifying purchases. For more information please read my disclosure policy.

-You’re looking for a Matcha latte recipe you can make easily at home, right?
-Well, you’ve found the right place, as I will show you an easy one, which you and your friends or family will love :-).
+If you are looking for a matcha latte recipe, which you can make easily at home, you’ve found the right place.
+Below I will show you an easy recipe, which I’m sure you and your friends or family will love :-).

 Honestly, I’m in love with matcha ever since I tried it in one small village during my recent trip to Japan.
 You can’t get better matcha than the one prepared by a real Japanese tea master.
 We can’t all be tea ceremony gurus, but at least we can try;-).
 And I’m getting better with time and you will get there too, so check my yummy matcha latte below.

 But, first a few words about the wonderful Matcha

 Ah, the almighty Matcha tea.
 You probably already have heard about it.
 It’s literally everywhere nowadays.
 If you want to know a little more about it and learn how to make a wonderfully delicious matcha latte at home, keep reading.

 Basically, matcha is a high quality green tea reduced into fine powder and is very popular in Japan.
 Though, it got really trendy worldwide in the last few years.
 Matcha is a powerful anti-oxidant and anti-inflammatory agent, thus it has the reputation of being a true elixir of youth.
 It’s often made with cow’s milk, thus matcha latte is a delightfully sweet and energizing drink you can enjoy daily.